Welcome to Safe Sleep 101

 Guiding principles

-Let’s quickly cover two principles to wrap your head around:
+Let’s quickly cover three principles to wrap your head around:

 2 – Many of the strategies to make babies sleep “better” are dangerous for that very reason.